logo

 • Pregnancy of Unknown Location (PUL): If the pregnancy location is unclear, it may be labelled as PUL.
 This means further investigation is needed.

-• Blood Tests: Doctors may perform blood tests to measure hCG and progesterone levels.
+• Blood Tests: Doctors may perform tests to measure hCG and progesterone levels.
 These tests help determine the pregnancy's status and inform the need for follow-up ultrasounds.

 • Follow-Up Scans: Based on blood test results, follow-up ultrasounds may be scheduled to locate the pregnancy accurately.